chesterchou1/hugo-portfolio/content/about/contact.md

 # Order that this section appears on the page.
 weight: 50

-title: Get in touch
+title: Keep in touch
 subtitle:

 content:
   # Automatically link email and phone or display as text?